euroburners/readme/README.md

 readme
 ======

-This github organization is designed to host development on a new version of euroburners.org.
+This organization is intended to host development on a new version of euroburners.org, as followup to conversations at the Burning Man European Leadership Conference, hosted 7-9 Feb 2014 in Berlin.

 Initial requirements are being gathered here: